Empowering Indonesian Fathers: The Impact of Online Lactation Education on Health Literacy And Breastfeeding Self-Efficacy

 Conclusions

 The research found that online breastfeeding classes for fathers positively affect their health literacy and self-efficacy in supporting breastfeeding.
-This approach was more effective than electronic posters via a WhatsApp group in increasing health literacy, but the posters positively affected fathers' self-confidence.
+This approach was more effective than electronic posters via a WhatsApp group in increasing health literacy, but the signs positively affected fathers' self-confidence.

 Downloads